ElektraInitiative/libelektra/doc/decisions/base_name.md

 ## Rationale

 - hard to use it wrong API: having only the functions `keyAddBaseName/keySetBaseName`, without any size argument
-- applications and storage plugins can pass any c-string to `keyAddBaseName/keySetBaseName` without any further consideration
+- applications and storage plugins can pass any C string to `keyAddBaseName/keySetBaseName` without any further consideration

 ## Implications